barseghyanartur/versus/CONTRIBUTING.rst

 GitHub Actions
 --------------
-Only non-EOL versions of Python and software `fake.py`_ aims to integrate with are supported.
+Only non-EOL versions of Python and software `versus`_ aims to integrate with are supported.

 On GitHub Actions includes tests for more than 40 different variations of